Try This Experiment If You Say

 There’s also an element of empathy in there.
 Natasha says sorry “if I hear about something bad happening to someone and there’s nothing I can do to fix it.”
 Often times, the “sorries” flow when there’s a mixture of awkwardness and empathy.

-“I IM with ‘sorry’ because I know I’m going to badger them about something and they’re busy, so it’s like, ‘I apologize for interrupting your really busy work day,’” Jess says.
+“I IM with ‘sorry’ because I know I’m going to badger them about something and they’re busy, so it’s like, ‘I apologise for interrupting your really busy work day,’” Jess says.

 Advertisement